 Each person is unique and we therefore aim to treat you as an individual, worthy of respect.
 We believe in the transforming ability of human contact and that each of us is capable of growth and change.

 Given that 1:4 people have mental health difficulties within their life time and 1:6 at any one time it is unsurprising that we see large numbers of students across the year, helping them find their equilibrium and develop skills to manage the full range of psychological difficulties you’d expect to see in any normal population.
-Our mental health statement and current handbook of practice detail how we aim to support the mental health and wellbeing of students.
+Our mental health statement (PDF, 517kB) and current handbook of practice (PDF, 550kB) detail how we aim to support the mental health and wellbeing of students.

 If it wasn’t for this service I don’t know where I would be now.
 Almost certainly not at the university and possibly six feet under